kennyyu/a-star-search/README.md

 		$ make libcheck

-*	To use the data structures, include the path to the src folder, and link the appropriate object file.
-Here's an example including the list.h file and linking the object file linkedlist.o:
+*	To use the data structures, include the path to the src folder, and link the library object file directory.
+Here's an example including the list.h file and linkeding the lib/src/* folder

 	In hello.c: